 Necrotizing enterocolitis (NEC) is a dangerous hemorrhagic inflammation of the intestinal wall that most often affects premature infants.
-Typical symptoms include abdominal distention, gastric retention, tenderness, rectal bleeding and visible intestinal loops lacking peristalsis; a radiographic finding of gas within the wall of the intestine (pneumatosis intestinalis) confirms the suspected diagnosis.
+Typical symptoms include abdominal distension, gastric retention, tenderness, rectal bleeding, and visible intestinal loops lacking peristalsis.
+A radiographic finding of gas within the wall of the intestine (pneumatosis intestinalis) confirms the suspected diagnosis.
 Conservative management of the condition involves parenteral nutrition and antibiotics.
 In the case of advanced NEC and intestinal perforation, however, surgery is necessary.

 |Stage I|| |

 - Check for signs of DIC → see